Last updated on January 10th, 2023

 Most smokers are aware that smoking is bad for their health.
-The increased chances of developing heart disease and lung cancer are well documented, while asthma, COPD and strokes are just some of the other problems smokers are more likely to be afflicted by.
-Add in dental problems such as bad breath, yellow teeth, gum disease and even tooth loss and the picture isn’t remotely pretty.
+The increased chances of developing heart disease and lung cancer are well documented.
+Asthma, COPD and strokes are just some other problems smokers are more likely to be afflicted by.
+Add in dental problems such as bad breath, yellow teeth, gum disease and even tooth loss, and the picture isn’t remotely pretty.

 The Question Here Is – Does Vaping Pose the Same Level of Threat to Health?

-Based on what is known right now about vaping it is fair to say that it poses nothing like the health risk to humans that smoking cigarettes does.
+Based on what is known right now about vaping, it is fair to say that it poses nothing like the health risk of smoking cigarettes.
 However, can we really claim it is not bad for your teeth?
 Let’s look at the evidence.

 The Fundamental Differences Between Smoking and Vaping

-Smoking produces smoke, and vaping creates vapour, formed from warming a liquid known as ‘e-juice’ or ‘e-liquid’.
+Smoking produces smoke, and vaping creates vapor, formed from warming a liquid known as ‘e-juice’ or ‘e-liquid’.
 The liquid used contains no added chemicals or tobacco, and the device used runs on power supplied by a battery.
-Cigarettes, on the other hand, need to be ignited before burning and producing direct heat fuelled by fire.
+Cigarettes, on the other hand, need to be ignited before burning and they produce direct heat fuelled by fire.
 They also include thousands of chemicals, tobacco, tar and noxious smoke.

 How Do Cigarettes Affect Oral Health?

-Yellowing teeth, bad breath, and build ups of plaque are much more than simple nuisances which impact on your confidence when you smile or speak.
+Yellowing teeth, bad breath, and build-ups of plaque are much more than simple nuisances which impact your confidence when you smile or speak.
 In fact, they are important signals that something is wrong inside your mouth.

-Your once white teeth, now re-painted in a stunning shade labeled ‘tar sludge’, with the colour sealed in by the heat produced by a burning tobacco stick, may be more of a cosmetic concern.
+Your once white teeth, now re-painted in a stunning shade of ‘tar sludge’.
+The color can be sealed in by the heat produced by a burning tobacco stick.
+This may be more of a cosmetic concern.

 Unfortunately though, the ‘dirty ashtray’ breath, dry mouth and excess tartar are symptoms of bad bacteria being present.
-This in turn can lead to gum disease and tooth loss, and even heart disease, as well as slowing down the natural repair process of damaged wounds and tissue.
+This, in turn can lead to gum disease, tooth loss, and even heart disease.
+It can also slow down the natural repair process of damaged wounds and tissue.

-Vaping, on the other hand, doesn’t appear to cause problems with unpleasant breath or stained teeth, but there is the presence of nicotine to consider.
+Vaping, on the other hand, doesn’t appear to cause problems like unpleasant breath or stained teeth, but there is the presence of nicotine to consider.

 How Harmful is Nicotine to Your Teeth?

-A popular pro-vape strategy involves mentioning the poisons and chemicals a regular cigarette contains, compared to the much simpler e-liquids, which are chemical free.
+A popular pro-vape strategy involves the poisons and chemicals a regular cigarette contains.
+The much simpler e-liquids, are chemical free.
 However, most e-juice does contain nicotine, in levels ranging from very low to high.
-It would be naive to assume that nicotine has no negative effects on our body, so is it possible that vaping still poses a danger to the health of our teeth?
+It would be naive to assume that nicotine has few negative effects on our body, so is it possible that vaping still poses a danger to the health of our teeth?